-Real Return - a disparate group of strategies with a generally common theme of investing with an orientation towards inflation or other macroeconomic environments.
-While there are a wide variety of real return strategies, one common theme is their goal to generate a return premium over inflation (or deflation).
-Real return strategies invest in a variety of securities such as Treasury inflation protected securities (TIPS), commodities, natural resource stocks, currencies, and traditional asset classes.
-Real return strategies may be pursued through a series of dedicated sub-asset class mandates, or through broader globally and tactically managed mandates.
+Other Public & Private Markets - a disparate group of strategies with a generally common theme of investing with an orientation towards inflation or other macroeconomic environments.
+While there are a wide variety of Other Public & Private Markets strategies, one common theme is their goal to generate a return premium over inflation (or deflation).
+Other Public & Private Markets strategies invest in a variety of securities such as Treasury inflation protected securities (TIPS), commodities, natural resource stocks, currencies, and traditional asset classes.
+Other Public & Private Markets strategies may be pursued through a series of dedicated sub-asset class mandates, or through broader globally and tactically managed mandates.